chindraba-ga/l01-ex00/README.txt

 Description
 ================================================================================

-Lesson 1: Partner Exercise: Hypertext Markup Challenge
+Lesson 1: Partner Exercise: Let's Recreate This Slide in HTML!

 A 15-minute exercise to recreate a slide using HTML.